simongriggdotinfo

 Karl Van Wetering is in West Auckland and designs and manufactures furniture & Mark Sullivan lives on Auckland's North Shore after many years in London.
 Andrew Boak lives in San Francisco where he ran the highly respected Imperial Dub label and his own Green label.
 Paul is an accountant and part time Feng Shui consultant in AK - true.
 They can also be found on Facebook.

-They recentlly jammed together for the frst time in years.
+They recentlly jammed together for the frst time in years, followed by a performance at Auckland's Kings Arms.

 The Dabs